 Photo Credit: Alpha Phi Alpha Fraternity, Inc. Eta Nu Lambda Chapter

 As a constitutionally bound fraternity and sorority, Phi Beta Sigma Fraternity, Inc. and Zeta Phi Beta Sorority, Inc., work together to serve proactively in the community, administer financial assistance to high school and college students seeking educational support and maintain a strong brotherhood and sisterhood.
-This past June, the Alpha Rho Chapter hosted their 2nd annual I Am My Brother’s Keeper Scholarship Luncheon where two seniors received $1,000 scholarships to assist in their upcoming freshmen year college expenses.
-One month before, the Pi Rho Zeta chapter hosted their Finer Womanhood Luncheon where they awarded five outstanding educators in the community and three high school seniors with scholarships to support their educational endeavors.
+In June, the Alpha Rho Chapter host their annual I Am My Brother’s Keeper Scholarship Luncheon where two seniors received $1,000 scholarships to assist in their upcoming freshmen year college expenses.
+In May, the Pi Rho Zeta chapter host their Finer Womanhood Luncheon where they award five outstanding educators in the community and three high school seniors with scholarships to support their educational endeavors.
 Together, these organizations lead young men and women to reach new heights.

 With an ample amount of commitment and resources, NPHC members are essential to a vibrant and growing Grand Rapids.
 They weave a unique fiber into the fabric that makes up our city.
 Whether you’re taking a stroll around Rosa Parks Circle, enjoying entertainment at Van Andel Arena, taking pictures in front of the Love sculpture, overlooking the amazing view on the Blue Bridge, learning history at Gerald R. Ford Presidential Museum or enjoying Movies on Monroe, you are destined to run into one of the amazing members of NPHC.